 Han-Wei is dedicated to integrating his business and medical experiences and capabilities to increase access to quality healthcare for all pediatric patients and their families.
 Han-Wei graduated cum laude from Northwestern University with a double major in Biological Sciences and Psychology and a minor in Chinese language and culture.
 He is now a MD/MBA candidate at Northwestern University’s Feinberg School of Medicine and Kellogg School of Management.
 Prior to Kellogg, Han-Wei utilized his medical training and public health advocacy to create positive impacts in the community.
 As a public health researcher with the Injury Prevention and Research Center of Ann & Robert H. Lurie Children’s Hospital, Han-Wei identified risk factors and recommended target interventions in pediatric injury prevention to decrease the number of preventable sleep-related deaths.
 He evaluated data on pediatric window falls to determine the effects of Chicago city-wide interventions and also taught children practical nutrition lessons in underserved communities for Chicago Youth Programs (CYP), a non-profit organization offering comprehensive programs to serve at-risk youth living in Chicago’s neighborhoods.

-Hydie Kim Hudson is an Associate Director at Social Finance, a national nonprofit dedicated to mobilizing capital to drive social progress.
-As an impact investing intermediary, Social Finance designs and manages public-private partnerships that tackle complex social challenges such as achievement gaps, health disparities, and prisoner recidivism.
+Hydie Kim Hudson is a Director at Social Finance, a national nonprofit dedicated to mobilizing capital to drive social progress.
+As an impact investing intermediary, Social Finance brings uncommon partners together around a common purpose: to measurably improve the lives of those in need.

 Prior to joining Social Finance, Hydie worked as New Ventures Director for One Acre Fund in East Africa, incubating new programs and services for the organization to generate more scalable impact.
 Hydie started her career in management and strategy consulting.
 She holds an MBA from the Kellogg School of Management and a Bachelor of Arts from Yale University.